 Advertising Value Equivalent.

-Add into the mix some kind of industry agreed “multiplier” to take into account the integrity of free news coverage over paid for advertising and you have what has largely been the standard measuring stick by which PR has been measured.
+Add into the AVE mix an industry agreed “multiplier” to take into account the integrity of free news coverage over paid for advertising and you have what was considered the standard measuring stick by which PR impact was justified.

-And you also have the main reason why, for decades, the PR industry has so greatly struggled to define and demonstrate how it is actually adding value to a business.
+It was also argued that this was the reason why the PR industry struggled to define and demonstrate how it was adding value to a business.

-With 68% of B2B customers preferring to research independently for a solution online before contacting a business – according to research by Forrester – being able to be found online and rank highly for relevant searches is more important than ever.
+With over a quarter (27%) of B2B customers preferring to research independently for a solution online – according to research by Gartner – being able to be found online and rank highly for relevant searches continues to be an important new business strategy.

-And, while some of us still remember the bad old days of cutting physical articles out of newspapers and trade magazines to stick into coverage books, digital and analytics tools now provide PRs with everything they need to directly show how their campaigns are impacting a business’ website.
+While some of us still remember the old days of cutting physical articles out of newspapers and trade magazines to stick into coverage books, digital and analytics tools now provide PROs with everything we need to directly show how PR campaigns can impact a business’ website.

-· Short and long tail keyword performance – Every client should have an SEO strategy in place which PR activity can feed into, or even drive.
-If the PR activity is successful and is coupled with an effectively SEO focussed website and regular keyword focussed content, you should be measuring the performance of keywords and how your client ranks for branded and non-branded search terms.
-If they plateau or fail to rank for keywords it could be that they’re targeting words their customers aren’t using and changes are needed.
+· Short and long tail keyword performance – Every business should have an SEO strategy in place which PR activity can feed into.
+If the PR activity is successful and is coupled with an effective SEO focused website and regular keyword content, you should be able to measure the performance of keywords and how your business ranks for branded and non-branded search terms.
+If keyword performance plateaus or fails to increase the rank for target keywords, it could be that you're targeting words your customers aren’t using and changes need to be made.

-· Coverage – While terms like “impressions” and “circulation” remain meaningless vanity metrics within modern “Inbound PR”, you should still be measuring how much coverage you are delivering for clients and in what kind of media you are getting that coverage.
-At the end of the day gaining a media profile remains a key motivator for clients and it is your job to deliver it.
+· Coverage – While terms like “impressions” and “circulation” have reduced value, you should still be measuring how much coverage you are delivering for clients and in what kind of media you are getting that coverage.
+At the end of the day gaining a media profile remains a key motivator for clients and it is our job to deliver it.

-While Advertising Value Equivalent appears to be on its way out as a “measurement” of PR, the industry still has a long way to go.
+While Advertising Value Equivalent appears to be on its way out as a measurement tactic of PR, there is still a way to go.

-Part of the problem is that the industry has never been able to agree on a standard of measurement by which PR is measured by everyone.
+Part of the problem is that the PR industry has never been able to agree on a standard measurement indicator.

 Whether it’s the Barcelona Principles, an Integrated Evaluation Framework or the PESO model, most agencies measure their campaigns in a slightly different, if ever more digital way.

-Measuring success and business impact is essential if PR is to become the boardroom priority it should be and it is the responsibility of the industry to understand this importance and for clients to completely understand how an agency will measure success before signing on the bottom line.
+Measuring success and business impact is essential if PR is to become the boardroom priority, and it should be the responsibility of the industry to understand this importance and for clients to completely understand how an agency will measure success before signing on the dotted line.